Kalmat/EWMHlib/README.md

 - You have some criteria to select a root, so use the convenience function `getAllDisplaysInfo()`, to look for all roots and select the desired one
 - You have a target window, so use the convenience function getDisplayFromWindow(window.id), so you will retrieve the associated display connection and root window
 - Instantiate this class with no param (None), so it will retrieve the default display and root

+Note that, even though a regular (application) window has the same type than a root window, these methods will not work with it, so avoid passing it to instantiate this class.

 Apart from given methods, you can access these other values to be used with python-xlib: